 Answer: Starting winter of 2007, Jun Planning started hosting a yearly one day event to show off new and upcoming dolls as well as prototypes.
-It has been held ever year since then and there have even been exclusive LE dolls available only to those attending the event.
+It has been held every year since then and there have even been exclusive LE dolls available only to those attending the event.
 Doll Carnival was discontinued in 2014.

-Question: I want a custom Pullip, how do I go about getting custom dolls?
+Question: I want a custom Pullip, how do I go about getting a custom Pullip?

 Answer: There are a couple of different approaches to get custom dolls.

 Commission it!
-I have also commissioned custom dolls by Requiemart, papermoonpixie, myufish and zerohour269.
-Generally speaking if you want to commission a custom, you need to provide the base doll and supplies such as wig and eye chips for the customizer unless you work some other type of arrangement out.
+I have commissioned custom dolls by Requiemart, papermoonpixie, myufish and zerohour269.
+Generally speaking if you want to commission a custom, you need to provide the base doll and supplies such as wig and eye chips for the customizer unless you work some other type of arrangement out ahead of time.
 You also want to give your customizer as many descriptions/details about what you are looking for as possible.
-Some customizers are better at certain things than others, look at their portfolio/previous dolls see what their skill set is if they excel at bright colors/fantasy face ups maybe they aren’t the best person to do your natural custom with a neutral color scheme.
+Some customizers are better at certain things than others, look at their portfolio/previous custom dolls see what their skill set is if they excel at bright colors/fantasy face ups maybe they aren’t the best person to do your natural custom with a neutral color scheme.
 Each customizer charges their own rates, some may charge more than others and depending what you want ie. how complicated it is the price may go up, make sure you can actually afford the agreed upon price before committing.
 Sometimes you may have to wait a while as your ideal customizer is not open for commissions or they may have a wait list.

 Just buy the damn thing already!
+Customs can be found at Etsy, eBay and dolly market.
 Of course sometimes, the perfect doll is already out in the world waiting for you!
-For example I happened to find Requiemart‘s X/1999 custom Hinoto for sale on secondary market.
-It is kind of luck of the draw of when/if the doll ever happens to pop up for sale and if funds allow at the time customs can be found at Etsy, eBay and dolly market.
+For example, I happened to find Requiemart‘s X/1999 custom Hinoto for sale on secondary market.
+It is kind of luck of the draw of when/if the doll ever happens to pop up for sale and if funds allow at the time.
 If there is a custom I am really in love with I will make a mental note of who the owner is and keep a keen eye on their sales threads just in case.
-It is considered very rude to contact the owner of a doll and ask to buy it unless they have stated intentions of selling it so make a mental note of who the owner is and be patient, don’t pest the current owner.
+It is generally frowned upon to contact the owner of a doll out of the blue and ask to buy it unless they have stated intentions of selling, you should not pest the current owner.

 As a note it is important to remember that custom dolls are unique they are literally one a kind (OOAK) , popular characters from anime or manga for example are obviously going to have several customs based off of them but even then your custom needs to remain your own, make it unique!
 While it is okay to be inspired by the work of others straight up copying a doll isn’t cool and is frowned on within the doll community.

 Questions about Releases

-Q- Which dolls are limited?
+Question- Which Dolls are limited?
 Just how limited are they?

-LE500: Pullip Spring Purezza, Pullip Vivien, Pullip Winter Purezza, Pullip Summer Purezza, Pullip Haute LA, Pullip Another Alice, Pullip Another Queen, Pullip Haute NY, Pullip Dorothy, Pullip Wonder Woman, Pullip Hannah, Pullip Aira, Dal Another Soldier Rabbit, Another Clock Rabbit, Taeyang Another King, Taeyang Tinman, Taeyang Cowardly Lion, Taeyang Scarecrow, Taeyang Batman, Taeyang Hide Doubt Limited Version, Taeyang Hide Psyence, Taeyang Hitsugi, Taeyang Ni-ya, Taeyang Ruki, Taeyang Sakito, Taeyang Saejima Kouga,Taeyang Suzumura Rei and Isul Yomi
+LE500: Pullip Spring Purezza, Pullip Vivien, Pullip Winter Purezza, Pullip Summer Purezza, Pullip Haute LA, Pullip Another Alice, Pullip Another Queen, Pullip Haute NY, Pullip Dorothy, Pullip Wonder Woman, Pullip Hannah, Pullip Aira, Dal Another Soldier Rabbit, Dal Another Clock Rabbit, Taeyang Another King, Taeyang Tinman, Taeyang Cowardly Lion, Taeyang Scarecrow, Taeyang Batman, Taeyang Hide Doubt Limited Version, Taeyang Hide Psyence, Taeyang Hitsugi, Taeyang Ni-ya, Taeyang Ruki, Taeyang Sakito, Taeyang Saejima Kouga,Taeyang Suzumura Rei and Isul Yomi

 LE1200: Pullip Fall Purezza